Development

 Friends of Crestwood Park

-I founded the Friends of Crestwood Park and worked with the city government, the park and recreation board, and a local Landscape Architect to develop a plan to restore and revitalize our neighborhood park.
+I founded the Friends of Crestwood Park.
+We built a strong committee of community members worked with the city government, the park and recreation board, and a local Landscape Architect to develop a plan to restore and revitalize our neighborhood park.
 I served as the liaison for these entities and the community, leading multiple community forums.
 Crestwood Park had fallen into disrepair.
 Over the next three years, it was completely restored.
 A walking track, new playground, renovated bathrooms, new barbecue pit area, landscaping, signage, lighting, the football fields restored, the stadium repainted, and cleaned up.
 It became a very active, vibrant community gathering spot.
 Today, it is a thriving community park and has added Pickleball Courts to the offerings.

 Fifth Gate Arts Center

 Working with partners, I started the Fifth Gate Arts Center.
 We approached the owner of a long boarded up building in our community.
-We brokered a deal with her to get a grant to restore the building and house the artist co-op concept.
+We brokered a deal with her to trade renovation work for rent.
+We then secured a private donation to restore the building and start an artist co-op gallery.
 It became a destination and asset for our community.
-At the end of our time I brokered a deal with an artist to move in and keep the art gallery and art studio program going.
+At the end of our time I crafted a deal with an artist to move in and keep the art gallery and art studio program going.

 Working with partners I approached the owner of a community building that was not in use and brokered a deal for us to turn the upstairs space into five art studios and the attached garage into a blacksmith shop.
 We negotiated the deal to allow very low rental rates for the artists.
 These spaces were used for many years and not only served the arts community but also brought an unused building back to life.